 As we move right along in the Powerlifting Program series, our analysis brings us to John Sheaffer’s Greyskull Linear progression program.
 I’ve purposely waited this long to talk about the Greyskull LP.
 Why?
-Well, in my opinion, the Greyskull LP, and the accompanying GreySkull LP book, is the single best general version of linear progression that is currently floating around the internet today.
+Well, in my opinion, the Greyskull LP, and the accompanying GreySkull LP book, is the single best general version of linear progression that is currently floating around the internet today (besides ProgrammingToWin, of course).
 You can pick up a Kindle version off of Amazon and start reading right now.

 If you’d rather watch than read: